larsiusprime/divingbell/README.md

 all capsule images and dumping them into a folder.
 Needless to say, I used a much cleaner solution in Deep Dive.

-In case that link ever goes dark, you will need to reproduce this data yourself.
+In case the data links above ever goes dark, you will need to reproduce the data yourself.

 `v2\app_details` includes a single file, `620.txt`, as an example of the necessary data format.